ritikrajput007/assg/README.md

 # assg
-This is repository of assignments
+This is Repository of Assignments
+Author - Ritik